anyaevostinar/anyaevostinar.github.io/classes/257-s22/project-1-individual.md

 * All the Meets Expectations criteria are met
 * Functionality:
   * Dummy data is used well to improve clarity and efficiency
+  * There is at least one unit and at least one integration test
 * Design:
   * The test code is very clear, potentially using helper functions to ensure that test functions are at a single layer of abstraction
   * There is barely any duplicated code